jsitera/jsitera.github.io/README.md

 # Siterovi.cz
 This is a family signpost and homepage.
+Live site is here [siterovi.cz](https://siterovi.cz/)

 # Technical description
 This website is created using the static website generator [HUGO](https://gohugo.io) with the theme [Docsy](https://www.docsy.dev/) and [Bootstrap](https://getbootstrap.com/) toolbox.